cswank/mongodoc/README.rst

-If you have a mongodb database that you wish to document, a good starting point might be to install mongodoc and use the doc-db command::
+If you have a mongodb database that you wish to document, a good starting point might be to install mongodoc and use the mongodoc command::

-    % doc-db test
+    % mongodoc test

 After answering a few questions, you will get an output file that will look something like this (NOTE:  the links between docs has